LunarJack/Epsilon-Installer/README.md

 # Epsilon-Installer
-An installer for the Epsilon coding language made in QT
+An installer for the Epsilon coding language made in Python